Back to Blog

 • Insurance restrictions that genuinely prevent pet keeping

-Blanket “no pets” policies without specific reasoning are unlikely to be considered reasonable.
+Blanket “no pets” policies without specific reasoning are unlikely to be considered reasonable and could raise discrimination concerns.
 Each request should be assessed on its own merits based on the specific pet, property, and circumstances.

 What Is Not a Reasonable Refusal